 For the next twenty-five years I wrote for the theatre: plays, operas, musicals, radio plays, screenplays and teleplays, librettos and lyrics.
 I was in love with theatre; the never-ending challenges were intoxicating.
 I was blessed with opportunities, with wonderful collaborators: composers, directors, designers, performers.
 My work was performed across the US, and in Canada and Europe.

-And then in 2008 I was given this incredible award that changed my life again.
+And then in 2008 I was given an incredible award that changed my life again.
 The Kleban Award is given each year to “the most promising librettist in American Musical Theatre.”
-This was both a wonderful affirmation of my theatre career and a cash award that gave me two years of writing time.
-But when they gave me the award I didn’t think, “Oh boy, I can’t wait to write my next musical.”
+This was both a wonderful affirmation of my theatre career and a cash stipend that gave me two years of writing time.
+But when they gave me the award I didn’t think, “I can’t wait to write my next musical.”
 Instead I thought: I want to do something I‘ve never done before.
 I want to re-connect to the creative process.
 I want to be a beginner again.

 My first novel, Alice Bliss, was the result of that experiment.
 A Catalog of Birds, my second novel, is about to take flight and find its way into the hands of readers.
 My third novel is still in process and I am discovering the delight of changing genres, creating the circumstances where I can be a beginner yet again.